-In a move to help accommodate the growth of the College of Health and Human Services, Fresno State broke ground on the Physical Therapy and Sports Administration building Wednesday, May 14.
+In a move to help accommodate the growth of the College of Health and Human Services, Fresno State broke ground on the Physical Therapy and Intercollegiate Athletics Building Wednesday, May 14.

 Located near Barstow Avenue and Campus Drive in between the Aquatics Center and the North Gym Annex, this two-story facility will be home to the Physical Therapy Department and offices for several athletics coaches.